 – Samuel Adams, United States Founding Father, Signer of the Declaration of Independence, “Father of the American Revolution”, Governor of Massachusetts, “The Writings of Samuel Adams”, Harry Alonzo Cushing, editor (New York: G. P. Putnam’s Sons, 1908), Vol. IV, p.
 357, to the Legislature of Massachusetts on January 17, 1794.

-When John Quincy Adams states that the Declaration has never been ‘disannulled,’ he is saying the Declaration carries the force of law and that it has never been overturned or set aside by an act of the States or People.
+When Sam Adams states that the Declaration has never been ‘disannulled,’ he is saying the Declaration carries the force of law and that it has never been overturned or set aside by an act of the States or People.
 Therefore, it is still law!
 The principles and ideals expressed in the Declaration are still those upon which this nations laws are based — period, end of debate!

 Now, how does this apply to the issue of abortion?
 Easy!